p2ppsr/ninja-base/README.md

 Creates and signs a transaction with specified outputs and (by default) processes it.

-By setting `params.autoProcess` to false, it can be processed with `processTransaction`.
+By setting `params.autoProcess` to false, it can be processed later with `processTransaction`.

+If `params.autoProcess` is true (the default), `processTransaction` is called automatically and merged results are returned.

 This is a higher-level wrapper around `createTransaction` so that you do not need to manually handle signing, when you are not providing any non-Dojo inputs.